0xfede/ec2meta/README.md

 # ec2meta
-Easily retrieve meta-data, tags and other information about the AWS EC2 instance where the command is executed.
+Easily retrieve meta-data, user-data, tags and other information about the AWS EC2 instance where the command is executed.

 The tool is designed to be used in shell scripts, to easily retrieve information about the current EC2 instance.